turnerbenjamin/address-book/docs/gen-ai-usage.md

 Here, I am hoping to use a single chat for both efficiency analysis and refactoring requirements.
 The question I asked related to efficiency, but the response was mostly useful for refactoring.

-The AI response was great - I think the code it provided has the same computational efficiency as my original method - However, it is far cleaner; it is for this reason, rather than efficiency that I decided to implement it.

-The original method, as debugged, for reference:
+The original method, as debugged in the last section, for reference:

 ```java
     private int getIndexAtWhichToStoreNewContact(String name){